nextbreakpoint/flink-k8s-toolbox/README.md

 - **STARTING**

   This status means that the cluster is starting up.
-The secondary resources will be created, the Flink job Jar will be uploaded to Flink, and the job will be started (optional).
+The secondary resources will be created, the JAR file will be uploaded to Flink, and the job will be started (optional).

 - **STOPPING**